-- 1. Your chair is not designed to drive up or down a curb or step more than two (2) inches (5 cm) high.
-Doing so may: - · Result in a fall or tip-over. - Damage the frame, wheels, axles or other chair parts, or loosen fasteners. - To prevent a fall or tip-over, use wheelchair access ramps or have someone help you. - If you must climb or descend a curb or step alone do so at your own risk and use extreme care. - Go as straight up or straight down as you can.
-Never turn or climb or descend at an angle as a fall or tip-over is likely. - Proceed slowly, at a steady speed. - Make sure that persons who assist you review the "Tips For Attendants" and heed all warnings.
+- 1. Your chair is not designed to drive up or down a curb or step more than two (2) inches high.
+Doing so may: - Result in a fall or tip-over.

+• Damage the frame, wheels, axles or other chair parts, or loosen fasteners.

+- 2. To prevent a fall or tip-over, use wheelchair access ramps or have someone help you. - 3.
+If you must climb or descend a curb or step alone do so at your own risk and use extreme care. - Go as straight up or straight down as you can.
+Never turn or climb or descend at an angle as a fall or tip-over is likely.
+Proceed slowly, at a steady speed. - Proceed slowly, at a steady speed.
+Make sure that persons who assist you review - Make sure that persons who assist you review the "Tips For Attendants" and heed all warnings.